-Mr. Goi Kok Ming (Wei Guoming) was appointed to the Board on 8 August 2019.
+Mr. Goi Kok Ming was appointed to the Board on 8 August 2019.
 Mr. Goi is the Chief Operating Officer of GSH Corporation Limited, a company listed on the Mainboard of the Singapore Exchange, and Non-Executive Director of Mainboard-listed Hanwell Holdings Limited and Serial System Ltd. He is also Director of Acelink Logistics Pte Ltd - a supply chain company with distribution networks in Singapore, Malaysia, Thailand, Hong Kong and China, and Tee Yih Jia Group - a global food and beverage group with operations in Singapore, Malaysia, USA, Europe, Japan and China.
 Mr. Goi is active in community service and was awarded the Public Service Medal (PBM) in 2018 for his involvement as a member of the Community Development District Council, South East Region, and Patron of Braddell Heights Community Club.
+He also received the "Entrepreneur of the Year" Award from Enterprise Asia in 2019.
 Mr. Goi holds a Bachelor Degree in Computer Information System from California State University, Pomona.